 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

-Domestic water heating (DHW) is among the largest end-uses poised for decarbonization.
-With all-electric heat pump water heater (HPWH) options, HPWHs have a higher efficiency than electric resistance alternatives and can achieve dramatic energy and greenhouse gas (GHG) savings, compared with natural gas alternatives.
-This group covers efficient, demand-flexible non-unitary DHW systems for non-residential applications (such as offices, hotels, healthcare, and food service) and multi-family applications.
-Hot water systems under this group may include a primary heat generation (e.g. heat pump), storage, distribution, pumping, valves, controls, temperature maintenance systems, heat recovery, and alternative heat sources (e.g. solar or geothermal).
+Domestic hot water (DHW) systems are among the largest end uses poised for decarbonization.
+HPWH options have a higher efficiency than electric resistance and gas alternatives and can achieve dramatic energy and GHG savings.
+This technology research area covers efficient, demand-flexible DHW systems for multifamily and nonresidential applications, such as offices, hotels, healthcare, and foodservice.
+Hot water systems under this group may include a primary heat source (e.g., heat pump), storage, distribution, recirculation, pumping, valves, controls, temperature maintenance systems, heat recovery, and alternative heat sources (e.g., solar or geothermal).

 ---|---|---|---|---|

-There are many different important targets of research, development, and market transformation across different technologies, designs, and market segments within this group, each with their own needs.
+There are many important targets of research, development, and market transformation across different technologies, designs, and market segments within this research area, each with their own needs.
 These projects could be executed as field demonstrations, technology development, lab studies, market studies, modeling, market transformation tools, or novel program delivery mechanisms.
-The state of understanding and research needs may differ, based on design configuration (e.g. integrated, split, central, clustered), segment (e.g. education, hospitality, healthcare, office, food service, multifamily), or building vintage (i.e. new construction or retrofit).
+The state of understanding and research needs may differ, based on design configuration (e.g., integrated, split, central, or clustered), segment (e.g., education, hospitality, healthcare, office, foodservice, or multifamily), or building vintage (i.e., new construction or retrofit).

-Commercial-HPWH systems are still in a nascent technological stage that continues to evolve.
-Existing gas-fired hot water systems comprise 85 percent of the installed base of commercial water heaters.
-Physical space, electrical infrastructure, and installed costs are major upfront barriers that have slowed HPWH adoption in retrofit non-residential and multifamily applications.
-Of particular concern are escalating operating costs and affordability, as the electricity-to-gas cost ratio per unit of energy is approaching 8:1, significantly higher than recent years.
+Commercial HPWH systems are still in a nascent technological stage that continues to evolve.
+Physical space, electrical infrastructure, and installed costs are major upfront barriers that have slowed HPWH adoption in retrofit nonresidential and multifamily applications.
+Of particular concern are escalating operating costs and affordability, as the electricity-to-gas cost ratio per unit of energy is approximately six, significantly higher than recent years.
 Other limitations include product availability of low-GWP four-season heat pumps, weight, and noise.
-Manufacturers and distributors have started to address the barriers of design complexity, installation, and commissioning through the development of factory-built and commissioned skid and packaged systems that can be scaled for a range of applications.

-Researchers and design firms have developed better sizing tools to right size heat pumps for mitigating cost and space requirements in multi-family buildings, but similar tools are needed for many other commercial HPWH applications.
+Researchers and design firms have developed better sizing tools to right size heat pumps for mitigating cost and space requirements in multifamily buildings, but similar tools are needed for many other commercial HPWH applications.
 Current health department sizing requirements do not address the use of HPWH systems in commercial kitchens and do not account for storage volume as a factor in sizing water heater capacities.
-Recirculation systems, although important to improve hot water delivery time and minimize water waste, can heavily impact water heater performance in central multi-family and commercial buildings.
-New programs have only begun to scratch the surface of addressing barriers to adopting commercial HPWHs.
+Recirculation systems, although important to improve hot water delivery time and minimize water waste, can heavily impact water heater performance in central multifamily and commercial buildings.

 CalNEXT expects to take on most or all of the work and cost burden.